 About the Institute for Protein Design

-We are creating new proteins that address modern challenges in medicine, technology, and sustainability.
+We’re creating new proteins that solve modern challenges in medicine, technology, and sustainability.
 Established in 2012, the Institute is located within the University of Washington School of Medicine in Seattle.
-Protein design requires expertise in computing and software, biochemistry, immunology, and other science disciplines, as well as clinical medicine.
-Our faculty, staff, postdoctoral fellows, and graduate students — together with their partners from collaborating institutions, innovator networks, and the computer and biotechnology industries — are focused on a single goal: exploring the potential of protein design to positively impact humankind.
+Protein design requires expertise in computing, biochemistry, immunology, and other science disciplines.
+Our faculty, staff, postdoctoral fellows, and graduate students — together with their partners from collaborating institutions, innovator networks, and the computer and biotechnology industries — are focused on a single goal: exploring the potential of protein design to benefit all.